VybCoding/OneWonderLake/replit.md

 This starts both Express backend (for future API needs) and Vite frontend on the same port.

 ### Storage Strategy
-Currently using in-memory storage (MemStorage) for any data persistence needs.
-Can be upgraded to PostgreSQL database if campaign tracking features are added.
+Using PostgreSQL database (Neon-backed) with Drizzle ORM for all data persistence needs.
+Database includes:
+- `interested_addresses` table: Stores resident interest submissions with contact info and source tracking
+- Future tables can be added via Drizzle schema in `shared/schema.ts`

 ### Design System
 - **Primary Color**: Deep Lake Blue (#005f73) - Primary buttons, navbar